InteractiveComputerGraphics/SPlisHSPlasH/doc/getting_started.md

 The scene file format is explained [here.](file_format.md)

+##### Command line options:

+* -h, --help: Print help text.
+* --no-cache: Disable caching of boundary samples/maps.
+* --data-path: Path of the data directory (location of the scene files, etc.)
+* --output-dir: Output directory for log file and partio files.
+* --no-initial-pause: Disable caching of boundary samples/maps.
+* --no-gui: Disable graphical user interface.
+The simulation is run only in the command line without graphical output.
+The "stopAt" option must be set in the scene file.

 ### DynamicBoundarySimulator

 This application can also simulate SPlisHSPlasH scenes but in contrast to the StaticBoundarySimulator it can handle dynamic boundaries.
 The dynamic rigid bodies are simulated using our [PositionBasedDynamics library](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics) which is automatically included in the build process.
 If a scene only contains static bodies, you should use "StaticBoundarySimulator" since it is faster.

 The scene file format is explained [here.](file_format.md)

+##### Command line options:

+* -h, --help: Print help text.
+* --no-cache: Disable caching of boundary samples/maps.
+* --data-path: Path of the data directory (location of the scene files, etc.)
+* --output-dir: Output directory for log file and partio files.
+* --no-initial-pause: Disable caching of boundary samples/maps.
+* --no-gui: Disable graphical user interface.
+The simulation is run only in the command line without graphical output.
+The "stopAt" option must be set in the scene file.

 ## Tools

+## partio2vtk

+A tool to convert partion files in vtk files.
+In this way the particle data which is exported from SPlisHSPlasH can be converted to the vtk format.
+This is useful to import the data in ParaView for visualization.

 ## PartioViewer